lidofinance/lido-dao/docs/oracle-operator-manual.md

 Keep in mind that some of these transactions may revert.
 This happens when a transaction finalizing the current frame gets included in a block before your oracle's transaction.
 For example, such a transaction might had already been submitted by another oracle (but not yet included in a block) when your oracle fetched the current reportable epoch.

+Update Steth Price Data

+The daemon checks price of StETH token in Curve ETH/StETH pool and evaluate how mush price differs from  current `StableSwapOracle` state.
+If the threshold was crossed, daemon generates offchain proof for new stats and sent it to the `StableSwapOracle` contract. `StableSwapOracle` validates provided proof and if checks passes store new StETH stats onchain.

+This transaction also can fail, if between price check and sending of new state someone of other lido oracles submitted updated state

 #### Environment variables

 The oracle daemon requires the following environment variables: